 If you’re like me, you have probably tried hundreds of internet recipes over the years.
 The up side is that they’re free.
 The down side is that you can end up wasting a lot of material which can get expensive depending on what you’re using.
-I’m super cheap, so wasting ingredients is the equivalent to chewing on cotton.
+I’m super cheap, so wasting ingredients is totally out of the question.

 Some of the recipes I’ve tried, failed completely.
 Others turned out OK, but nothing really turned out exactly the way I wanted.